MichaelStott/KivMob/docs/architecture.rst

     :align: center

 KivMob leverages the bridge design pattern to handle platform-specific instantiation.
-This allows developers to import the module without breaking affecting non-mobile platforms.
+This allows developers to import the module without breaking applications on non-mobile platforms.
 The Android and iOS implementations should both fufill the AdMobBridge interface.